Sara Underwood Gets Cozy On Top Of Her Man In A Hot Tub: ‘You Light My Fire’

 Sara Underwood loves the outdoors.
-She also loves her man, Jacob Witzling, and the 2017 Playboy centerfold shows she does by sharing a small hot tub with him.
-A provocative photo proving this intimate scene showed up on Sara’s Instagram on October 24, for which the model has 9.2 million fans and followers.
+She also loves her man, Jacob Witzling, and the 2017 Playboy centerfold featuring the pair sharing a hot tub made that crystal clear.
+On Thursday, the provocative photo showed up on Sara’s Instagram, which boasts 9.2 million followers.

-On her Thursday share, Sara earned more than 17,000 likes within less than half an hour of her uploading the tender image.
-In it, the pair embraced as Sara sat on top of Jacob while in the metal tub that was heated by an unusual fireplace that sat directly underneath the oblong tub.
-The chimney for this fireplace — which was spouting a stream of smoke — sat in its own section of the woodsy environment, having been connected to the main vessel via exposed pipes.
+That share alone earned Sara more than 17,000 likes within half an hour of its upload.
+In it, the pair embraced as Sara sat on top of Jacob in a metal tub that was heated by a fireplace that sat directly underneath it.
+The chimney for this fireplace was located in its own section of the wooded area, having been connected to the chimney with an exposed pipe.

-To set an even more romantic scene, three strings of atmospheric lights had been strung among the fir trees.
-A robe and some other warm clothing hung on a post near the tub in which the two lovers were embracing.
+As if the scene weren’t romantic enough, three strands of teardrop lights were strung between the fir trees.
+A robe and some other warm clothing hung on a post near the tub where the two lovers embraced.

 “Serendipity those are the best love stories,” remarked a fan after reading Sara’s reply.

-More than 180 other social media fans and followers sent Sara comments on her September 24 Instagram post.
+More than 450 other social media followers sent Sara comments on her October 24 Instagram post.

 “Please break up with him,” begged one admirer.

 “This bath situation is just amazing.
-How do you not spend all day in there?” queried another fan.
+How do you not spend all day in there?” asked another fan.

-“Who took the picture,” questioned a third inquiring mind, who added a thinking face emoji to her comment.
+“Who took the picture?” questioned a third inquiring mind with a thinking face emoji included in her comment.

 “Bet his hair smells like smokey bacon,” pondered a fourth fan.

-“I’m so jealous of your boyfriend,” remarked yet another admirer, who added a sad-faced emoji to the comment.
+“I’m so jealous of your boyfriend,” remarked yet another admirer who added a sad face emoji to the comment.

-Sara seems to be happiest when she is outdoors, soaking up the fresh air.
-Last week, she posed in an NSFW photo in which she rocked a white satin playsuit endowed with a deep plunging front while standing in a massive rock archway.
-The natural wonder served to frame the blond beauty as she stared at the camera while showing off her ample side boob.
+Sara seems to be happiest when she is outdoors and soaking up the fresh air.
+Last week, she posed in an NSFW photo in which she rocked a white satin playsuit featuring a deep plunging neckline while standing in an archway made of rocks.
+The natural wonder framed the blond beauty as she stared at the camera while showing off some ample side boob.

 To stay updated on Sara Underwood, follow her Instagram account.